yehia67/documentation/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

-# Sending your first data transaction with Node.js
+# Send your first data transaction (Node.js)

-In this tutorial, you'll use the IOTA JavaScript client library to create a program that sends data transactions on the [IOTA DevNet network](references/iota-networks.md).
+In this tutorial, you'll use the IOTA JavaScript client library to create a program that sends data transactions on the [IOTA Devnet network](references/iota-networks.md).
 A data transaction is one that does not transfer value.

 **Note:** Sending a value transaction is similar to sending a data transaction, but it requires an address that contains IOTA tokens.